NegarMov/Linguistic-Signals-of-Mental-Health/README.md

 &emsp;&emsp;↓<br>
 `Linear Classification Head (768 → 7)`

-To demonstrate the effect of fine-tuning, PCA visualizations of the test set embeddings are provided.
+To demonstrate the effect of fine-tuning, PCA visualizations of the test set [CLS] embeddings are provided.
 As observed, embeddings of statements belonging to the same class become more localized, and class separation becomes more distinct after fine-tuning.
 <p align="center">
   <img src="https://github.com/NegarMov/Linguistic-Signals-of-Mental-Health/blob/main/assets/embeddings.png" alt="confusion matrix" width="700"/>
 </p>

 ## Training and Evaluation
-The model is trained for 15 epochs using AdamW optimizer and balanced CrossEntropy loss, and is evaluated on a held-out test set.
+The model is trained for **15 epochs** using **AdamW** optimizer and **balanced CrossEntropy** loss, and is evaluated on a held-out test set using the model that achieved the highest performance on the validation dataset.

 ### Test Performance
 Loss: 0.5883 | Accuracy: 80.95% | Macro-F1: 79.46% | Weighted-F1: 81.27%